tomara-x/lapis/README.md

 // useless knowledge:
 // if you're using `play()`, it has to be called twice for an old graph to be dropped
 // since it uses a Slot, which keeps the previous graph for morphing

-// similar to the set and mix methods, you can use unsafe_set and unsafe_mix
-// (but should you?)
 ```

 </p>